 Gary Snyder.
 19995.
 A Place in Space.
 Ethics, Aesthetics and Watersheds.
 Counterpoint.
 Washington, DC.

-North Nova Forest Owners Co-opewrative contact Sandy Hyde or Greg Watson.
+North Nova Forest Owners Co-operative contact Sandy Hyde or Greg Watson.

 Western Woodlot Services Co-operative contact Patricia Amero.